SolarWinds Observability user account

 If your organization has enabled SAML and you want to log in with just a username and password, ask your Organization owner to configure your user account as a service account.
 Once created, a service account allows you to log in with your SolarWinds Observability user account's username and password.

 If your organization has not enabled SAML, you should log in with your SolarWinds Observability user username and password.
-Click Log in after entering your username and password on the SolarWinds Observability user page.
+Click Log in after entering your username and password at https://swo.cloud.solarwinds.com/.

 I was removed from the identity provider organization and can no longer log in.
 What should I do?